edyu/wtf-zig-if/README.md

 ## Optional _if_ statement

 Another cool thing that Zig introduced is optional.
-Optional is similar to how many other languages handles the idea of maybe.
+Optional is similar to how many other languages handle the idea of maybe.
 If optional is used in the return type it designates that a function may or may not return a value.
-For many languges optional is similar to how a variable can either have a value or be _null_.
+For many languages optional is similar to how a variable can either have a value or be _null_.
 Zig made it so that you have to explicitly declare a variable optional before you can assign _null_ to a variable.
 The way to designate something optional is to use the question mark _?_.